 The Holocaust Memorial Museum is open daily from 10:00 a.m. to 5:20 p.m. with extended hours of 10:00 a.m. – 6:20 p.m. from March 26 through June 8.
-Free passes for the permanent exhibition, The Holocaust, are required March through August.
+Free passes for the permanent exhibition are required March through August.
 Passes are not required September through February.
-Passes for a specific tour time are distributed on a first come, first served basis on the day of your visit.
+Passes for a specific tour time are distributed on a first-come, first-served basis on the day of your visit.
 A limited number of passes are available in advance for a small fee.
-Details on this service are available on their website.
+Details on this service are available on the Holocaust Museum’s website.

-The nearest metro station is Smithsonian on the blue/orange line.
+The nearest Metro station is Smithsonian on the Blue and Orange lines.

 White House Visitors Center

-Located at the southeast corner of 15th and E Streets, NW, the White House Visitors Center features many aspects of the White House, including its architecture, furnishings, first families, social events, and relations with the press and world leaders, as well as a thirty-minute video.
-The Center is currently in an interim facility while the main center is under renovations, and is open daily from 7:30am to 4:00pm.
+Located at the southeast corner of 15th and E Streets NW, the White House Visitors Center offers an interactive touchscreen tour of the White House, and almost 100 historical artifacts, interpretive panels, photos and videos.
+The center is open daily from 7:30am to 4:00pm.
 No tickets are required to tour the Visitors Center.

-The nearest metro station is Federal Triangle on the blue/orange line or Metro Center on the red/blue/orange line.
+The nearest Metro station is Federal Triangle on the Blue and Orange lines or Metro Center on the Blue, Orange and Red lines.

 Please note, the Visitors Center is separate from the White House itself.
 To request a tour of the White House, please visit my Request a Tour page.